Allis-Chalmers

 Allis-Chalmers was a U.S. manufacturer of machinery for various industries.
 Its business lines included agricultural equipment, construction equipment, power generation and power transmission equipment, and machinery for use in industrial settings such as factories, flour mills, sawmills, textile mills, steel mills, refineries, mines, and ore mills.

 The first Allis-Chalmers Company was formed in 1901 as an amalgamation of the Edward P. Allis Company (steam engines and mill equipment), Fraser & Chalmers (mining and ore milling equipment), the Gates Iron Works (rock and cement milling equipment), and the industrial business line of the Dickson Manufacturing Company (engines and compressors).
 It was reorganized in 1912 as the Allis-Chalmers Manufacturing Company.
-During the next 70 years its industrial machinery filled countless mills, mines, and factories around the world, and its brand gained fame among consumers mostly from its farm equipment business's orange tractors and silver combine harvesters.
+During the next 70 years, its industrial machinery filled countless mills, mines, and factories around the world, and its brand gained fame among consumers mostly from its farm equipment business's orange tractors and silver combine harvesters.

-In the 1980s and 1990s, a series of divestitures transformed the firm and eventually dissolved it.
-Its successors today are Allis-Chalmers Energy and AGCO.
+In the 1980s-1990s, a series of divestitures transformed the firm and eventually dissolved it.
+Its successors are Allis-Chalmers Energy and AGCO.

 History

 Overview

 Author-photographer Randy Leffingwell (1993) aptly summarized the firm's origins and character.
 He observed that it "grew by acquiring and consolidating the innovations" of various smaller firms and building upon them; and he continued that "Metal work and machinery were the common background.
 Financial successes and failures brought them together."

-Former marketing executive Walter M. Buescher (1991) said that Allis-Chalmers "was a conglomerate before the word was coined."
-Whether or not it is literally true that Allis-Chalmers predated the sense of "conglomerate" meaning a widely diversified parent corporation, Buescher's point is valid: Allis-Chalmers, despite its common theme of machinery, was an amalgamation of disparate business lines, each with a unique marketplace, beginning in an era when consolidations within industries were fashionable but those across industries were not yet common.
+Former marketing executive Walter M. Buescher (1991) said, that Allis-Chalmers "was a conglomerate before the word was coined."
+Whether or not it is literally true, that Allis-Chalmers predated the sense of "conglomerate" meaning a widely diversified parent corporation, Buescher's point is valid: Allis-Chalmers, despite its common theme of machinery, was an amalgamation of disparate business lines, each with a unique marketplace, beginning in an era when consolidations within industries were fashionable but those across industries were not yet common.